Dewey-Wang/Axons-extraction/README.md

 | `/trained model`        | The pre-trained model with the settings. |
 | `/env`                  | Have the detail of my env settings.      |

 ---

+### **Note**
+Each directory corresponding to these workflow stages includes a detailed README file explaining the specific methods, scripts, and outputs.
+If you are interested in learning more, explore the README files within each folder.

+---